The State Of Play, Decade By Decade.

 The 2010’s saw many major shifts in my life and the industry as a whole.

-Sales were still strong through the early years, a true high point for the industry, exciting and fun and it seemed something new was constantly arriving, but also a frustrating time really as mirrorless emerged into a fairly hostile environment.
+Sales were still strong through the early years, a true high point for the industry, exciting and fun and it seemed something new was constantly arriving, but also a frustrating time really as mirrorless emerged in a fairly hostile environment.

-I went with Olympus in the end, the only brand with a viable semi-pro camera and system, if mirrorless shortcomings in AF were accepted.
-My needs were for a travelling companion, a perfect fit.
+After trying Sony, Fuji, Panasonic and OlympusI went with Olympus in the end, the only brand with a viable semi-pro camera and system for my needs, if mirrorless shortcomings in AF were accepted.
+Those needs were for a travelling companion, a perfect fit, but I kept a little EOS gear also.

 In 2016 I got sick, near death sick and my mother bought in some magazines during my three month recovery, one of which was an English photo mag.
-I got the bug again.

 Spurred on by this random inspiration I bought a Pen F, the 40-150 f2.8 and I think the 12-40 f2.8.
+Then I bought an EM1 mk2, picked up some nice glass, kept shooting with a now semi-pro kit.

 The 2020’s